Help your manuscript reach its fullest potential.

 Time frame: 2-4 weeks, depending on ms length

-You’ve finished a full manuscript—congratulations!
-That’s farther than most people ever get.
-I’ll go through and make sure the structure is the best one to support your narrative.
+You have a draft, yet you’re not sure what it needs to become a polished manuscript.
+In a developmental edit, I’ll help you find which story you’re telling, and guide you towards telling it in the most compelling way.
 Do your chapters and scenes flow intuitively?
 Are they structured well?
-Are there any breaks in continuity, or anything in the narrative that would take the reader out of the story?
-How are your characters presented, and what journeys do they take?
-Are there opportunities to go deeper, to show rather than tell, or to engage your reader more deeply?
-Where might you benefit from incorporating more dialogue and characterization?
+Are there any breaks in continuity, or anything in the narrative that works against your story?
+If you have multiple narratives or time periods, how effectively are they braided?
+Are there opportunities to go deeper, to show rather than tell, or to incorporate more dialogue and characterization?
 What might need to be added, cut, toned down or amped up?
 What issues—writing or subconscious—might be holding you back?
-Is the manuscript telling the story it really wants to be telling?
-I’ll also look at voice, tone, pacing, syntax and other verbal microexpressions, to make sure you’re creating the strongest possible relationship with your reader.
+I’ll also look at voice, tone, pacing, syntax and other verbal microexpressions.

-What I’ll Do: Review your manuscript thoroughly (at least three thorough reads), make extensive notes, provide a written feedback document (anywhere from 7-40 pages) with questions for you to consider.
-One client referred to this as a writing manual tailored to his specific issues.
-I’ll also provide hundreds of Markup comments to illustrate my observations and recommendations.
-I’ll meet with you to answer your questions about my feedback, and I’ll answer one round of questions about my feedback within a month following delivery of the edit.
+What I’ll Do: Review your manuscript thoroughly (at least three thorough reads), make extensive notes, provide a written feedback document (anywhere from 10-40 pages) with questions for you to consider.
+I’ll also provide Markup comments throughout your manuscript, to illustrate my observations and recommendations.
+I’ll meet with you to answer your questions about my feedback, and you’ll have unlimited email access to me for one month following the edit.
+If you’d like to continue working with me, you’ll receive a 20% discount off my mentoring packages.

-What you’ll receive: Detailed feedback, both in an Editorial Feedback document and through extensive Markup; a follow-up call or meeting to discuss my feedback; one round of questions to clarify any aspect of my feedback (via email); a clear direction for your manuscript, along with guidance for how to make it happen; my unwavering support.
+What you’ll receive: Detailed feedback, both in an Editorial Feedback document and through extensive Markup; a follow-up call or meeting to discuss my feedback; one month of unlimited email access to clarify any aspect of my feedback; a clear direction for your manuscript, along with guidance for how to make it happen; my unwavering support.